-By elevating your heels you decrease the angle needed to be achieved by your ankle in order to come down into a full squat.
-Although using plates isn’t a good long term solution for those with competitive lifting goals, if you don’t have any other options and you need to do some squats, grabbing some small plates and placing them under your heels will give you the relief you need.
+By elevating your heels, you decrease the angle needed to be achieved by your ankle to come down into a full squat.
+Although using plates isn’t a good long-term solution for those with competitive lifting goals, if you don’t have any other options and you need to do some squats, grabbing some small plates and placing them under your heels will give you the relief you need.

 I wrote an entire guide to squatting with your plates on heels if you want more information on this variation.